0-60 mph Time

 The 911 Carrera 4 GTS is no slouch in terms of performance, but the Portofino is clearly in a class of its own:

 The Portofino is longer, wider, and slightly taller than the 911 Carrera GTS, but that doesn’t stop it from slicing through the air with stunning aerodynamic efficiency.
 While the Portofino’s body is sculpted with this in mind, there are a few specific flourishes that might seem small, but do a lot of work to ensure that the car can tear up the track with ease:

 The Portofino offers an interior that is at one more spacious and more comfortable than the 911 Carrera 4 GTS.
 Here’s what that means for you:

 The Porsche 911 is a solid sports car option, but nothing can compete with a Ferrari, so the winner of the Portofino vs. 911 comparison is clear.
-Buying a Ferrari is a unique proposition, whether you’re in St. Louis or Indianapolis, but we’re here to help.
-Contact Continental AutoSports to inquire about purchasing today — we’re happy to help buyers throughout the United States!
+Buying a Ferrari is a unique proposition, whether you’re in Indianapolis or Milwaukee, but we’re here to help.
+Contact Continental AutoSports Ferrari to inquire about purchasing today — we’re happy to help buyers throughout the United States!

 Even when you’re not pushing the limit, driving a Ferrari is a unique and thrilling experience, whether you’re sticking to the streets of Chicago or blazing down the highways between Indianapolis and Milwaukee.
 It goes without saying that reaching a Ferrari’s top speed is incredible on the track — but check out the list below to see just how fast you can go in a Ferrari.
 View Ferrari Inventory Contact Us Ferrari Top Speed by Model Ferrari 360 Modena Top Speed: 183 mph Ferrari 360 Spider Top Speed: 180 mph Ferrari 360 Challenge Stradale Top Speed: 186 mph Ferrari 458…